TarekMestiri/OrganizationManagment/demo/src/main/gen/docs/UserAssignmentApi.md

 # **organizationsIdRemoveUserUserIdDelete**
 > organizationsIdRemoveUserUserIdDelete(id, userId)

-Remove a user from a department/team
+Remove a user from a department or team

 ### Example
 ```java